Turner-Kendall/koyzon/README.md

 #### Warp is straightfoward except for the filter deal.
 If you open this in VSCode ( and I am sure other IDE's...) the repeated <AND<AND<AND business can be intimidating but it's simple chained .and or .map() or .or()...
-Turn of...  hints?  to hide them.
+Turn of Inlay Hints Type Hints  to hide them.
 Will update with specifics when I get back here because it is anoying AF.

 - cargo install
 - cargo install cargo-watch